This crustless keto meat pie is big on beef flavor and contains no starchy fillers! It's truly easy to make, and leftovers are great too.

 What type of ground beef to use?

 I usually use lean ground beef in this recipe (85/15).
-I tried this recipe one time with extra-lean ground beef and felt it came out too dry and not as flavorful.
-So I don’t recommend it.
+I tried this recipe once with extra-lean ground beef and felt it came out too dry and not as flavorful.
+So I don't recommend it.